-None the less, its still worth taking a walk down Marlborough Road, to catch a glimpse of the stunning Tudor style architecture and vibrant red bricks of one of Britain’s oldest palaces.
+Although it’s not open to the public, it’s still worth taking a walk down Marlborough Road, to catch a glimpse of the stunning Tudor style architecture and vibrant red bricks of one of Britain’s oldest palaces.

 London’s most recognisable building is undoubtedly Buckingham Palace.
 The best time to visit the official residence of the Queen is between late July and October when the state rooms are open to the public.
-For the rest of the year, a trip to the Palace will simply consist of standing outside its famed gates for a candid photo.
+For the rest of the year, a trip to the Palace will simply consist of standing outside its famed gates.

 St. James’ Park

 Running parallel to Buckingham Palace’s mall, St. James’ park, is one of London’s smaller green spaces.
-Despite its size, its one of my favourite parks within the city and the perfect spot for a picnic… Well if you’re lucky enough to visit London on a rare day its not raining that is.
+Despite its size, its one of my favourite parks within the city and the perfect spot for a picnic.

 Horse Guards Parade